allvm/allvm-tools/docs/ALLVMFormat-Contents.md

 file, that contains the main bitcode for the executable.
 This file is always required.

+Additional bitcode files may be included directly, or may be specified indirectly via *uniquely resolved* identifiers;
+in particular, no external specifications such as search paths or other environmental variables should be used to resolve these identifiers.
-Additional bitcode files may be provided, which are expected to be linked into `main.bc` in an unspecified manner.
+These additional bitcode files are expected to be linked into `main.bc` in an unspecified manner.

+Non-bitcode software components, such as scripts or non-LLVM-compiled languages are *not* included in ALLVM-format files.
+In particular, all code components in these file must use LLVM bitcode.

-## Non-bitcode
+## Non-code Components

 ### Software Data

-Files other than code may reside in the package, and all read-only data required by the application for execution should be included.
+Files other than code may reside in the package, and all read-only data required by the application for execution and available before shipping should be included.
+Sources of other read-only data should be specified via configuration files.

 Additionally, configuration files are encouraged to be shipped as well.
 Users may modify the configuration